 How to Survive the Future is a podcast created by Alex Chambers and Allison Quantz in partnership with Indiana Humanities.
-Currently in development, the podcast series will be released in January 2022.

 About the Podcast

 In How to Survive the Future, we ask everyday people to imagine a world where they have made it through the challenges of the present and faced the pain of the past and then tell us what life is like after that.
 Farmers, poets, parents, organizers and others imagine how their lives, and the landscapes around them, will be different than they are now—hopefully for the better, though it’s never that simple.
 From the interviews, we create sound-rich “imaginative documentaries” that explore real stories of the past and possible stories of the future.
 The stories teach us about history and society, show us struggles personal and political, and offer us a chance to reflect on how the state of the world, fixed and inevitable as it may seem, is always up for grabs.

 How to Survive the Future is a program of Unearthed, a multiyear thematic initiative from Indiana Humanities that encourages Hoosiers to discover and discuss their relationships with the natural world.

 Curious about the podcast’s origins?
 In this blog post, executive producer Alex Chambers reflects on how the podcast got its start.

 About the Creators

 Alex is a writer, educator, and radio producer in Bloomington, Indiana.
 He produces and hosts WFIU’s Inner States, a weekly arts and culture show; he produced the Hoosier Young Farmers Podcast; and he teaches podcasting at the Indiana University Media School.
 His PhD dissertation, Climate Violence and the Poetics of Refuge, and his book of poems, Binding: A Preparation, are both about how we make it through, together